 transmit a Quiet Channel element if the BSS operating channel width is neither 160 MHz nor 80+80 MHz.

-The AP or mesh STA may stop scheduling quiet intervals or change the value of the Quiet Period field, the

-Quiet Duration field, and the Quiet Offset field in Quiet elements as required or Quiet Channel elements
+An AP or mesh STA may stop scheduling quiet intervals, or may transmit Quiet elements with changes in the Quiet Period, Quiet Duration and Quiet Offset fields, or may transmit mode set Quiet Channel elements..

-with the AP Quiet Mode field equal to 1.
 Only the most recently received Beacon frame or Probe Response

 frame defines all future quiet intervals; therefore, all schedules for quiet intervals based on older Beacon